 Stenn performed as a solo dancer in Jaron Lanier’s PBS special Musork – Postcards From New York.
 Also with Lanier, she created and performed the evening length piece Thinning of the Veil at the Kitchen.
 Stenn choreographed the U.S. premiere of the opera Leap Over the Shadow at the Lotte Lehman Theatre in Santa Barbara, California, of which David Rubens of the Santa Barbara Independent wrote, “Stenn’s choreography is breathtaking…right on the money.”
 Most recently, Stenn choreographed the new, multi-media opera Cracked Orlando, at the Juilliard School.
 Other choreography credits include an evening length solo performed with the Da Capo Chamber Orchestra at Columbia’s Miller Theater in New York City, an evening length collaboration with Squonk Opera and Attack Theatre premiered in Pittsburgh, an Off Off Broadway production of The Wild Party and three productions with Vision Into Art, premiered at Lincoln Center.
 She has been the Choreographic Mentor for the National Young Arts Foundation and with them has choreographed numerous performances presented at the Kennedy Center.

 Stenn has been has been a contributing editor at Dancemagazine, has published work in the International Journal of Dance and the Brooklyn Rail and most recently co-authored the newly released book, A Life in Dance: A Practical Guide.
 Stenn is currently on faculty at The New School and Princeton University and is Choreographer-in-Residence at Dartmouth College.
-She has enjoyed Artist in Residencies at numerous university and college programs including Barnard College, Montclair State University (New Works Award) and Univerisity of Wisconsin (Alumni Award) among many others.
-Stenn most recently performed a new duet at BAM Fisher, and is currently making a new evening length work for Rebecca Stenn Company, to be premiered June 2018 at the Gowanus Loft.
-She is the proud mother of Jonah and Elie Weissman.
+She has enjoyed Artist in Residencies at numerous university and college programs including Barnard College, Montclair State University (New Works Award) and University of Wisconsin (Alumni Award) among many others.
+Stenn most recently performed a new duet at BAM Fisher, and recently created and premiered the final evening length work in a trilogy for Rebecca Stenn Company, which was premiered June 2018 at the Gowanus Loft.
+She is currently working on a commission from Women In Motion, to be premiered spring 2020.
+Stenn is the proud mother of Jonah and Elie Weissman.